Banco do Brasil (BBAS3) profits BRL 7.8 billion in the 2nd quarter, up 54.8%, and announces more than BRL 2 billion in earnings

 The bank’s total revenue amounted to R$28.906 billion in 2Q22, an increase of 22.8% compared to 2Q21.

-Revenue from services rendered was BRL 7.847 billion between April and June of this year, an amount 8.9% higher than that reported in the same stage of 2021.
+Revenue from the provision of services was BRL 7.847 billion between April and June of this year, an amount 8.9% higher than that reported in the same stage of 2021.

 The bank also raised its 2022 net income guidance to between R$27 and R$30 billion.
 It also estimates a growth of between 13% and 17% in the gross financial margin.
 For the loan portfolio, the forecast is for an increase between 12% and 16% in 2022.